elazarg/uncalled/README.rst

 ``uncalled``
 ============

-Find unused functions in Python projects, using either regular expressions (the default) or AST traversal.
+Find unused functions in Python projects.

+This tool uses either regular expressions (the default) or AST traversal.
-The regular expressions are fast and has surprisingly few false-positives.
+The regular expressions are *fast* and has surprisingly few false-positives.
 To further reduce false positives, there is a combined mode ``both``.